Project Management Approach

 • Annotate PRs clearly.

-• Share blockers + decisions made.
+• Share blockers and decisions made.

 This builds trust - especially when you're remote and autonomous.